Skip to main content

 Is it Grief or Is it Depression?

-• Bereaved people feel sad because they miss a loved one, whereas individuals with depression feel sad because they see themselves and/or the world as inadequate, flawed or worthless.
+• Bereaved people feel sad because they miss a loved one, whereas individuals with depression feel sad because they see themselves and/or the world as inadequate, flawed, or worthless.

 • Self-esteem is preserved in grief, whereas depression is usually characterized by feelings of worthlessness and self-loathing.

-• Feelings of guilt in grief are related to oneā€™s perception of failing to say or do something before the person died (e.g., not seeing the deceased person more frequently or not being able to mend a relationship before the person died).
-In depression the feelings of guilt are associated with irrational thoughts of taking excessive personal responsibility or that one doesnā€™t deserve to fare better when others are suffering.
+• Feelings of guilt in grief are related to one’s perception of failing to say or do something before the person died (e.g., not seeing the deceased person more frequently or not being able to mend a relationship before the person died).
+In depression, the feelings of guilt are associated with irrational thoughts of taking excessive personal responsibility or that one doesn’t deserve to fare better when others are suffering.

-• In grief positive emotions occur as frequently as negative emotions as early as a week after a loved one dies whereas in depression, these emotions are rare.
+• In grief, positive emotions occur as frequently as negative emotions as early as a week after a loved one dies, whereas in depression, these emotions are rare.

-• Depression inhibits oneā€™s capacity to relate to other peopleā€™s intention and to care about them.
-In grief, the desire to be with others and appreciation for the efforts of others is preserved.
+• Depression inhibits one’s capacity to relate to other people’s intentions and to care about them.
+In grief, the desire to be with others and the appreciation for others' efforts are preserved.

-• In grief, suicidal thoughts about death or dying are related to the themes of ā€œbeing withā€ or ā€œjoiningā€ the deceased, whereas in depression these thoughts are triggered by underlying themes of worthlessness, hopelessness, feeling that one is undeserving of life, or inability to cope with the pain of depression.
+• In grief, suicidal thoughts about death or dying are related to the themes of “being with” or “joining” the deceased.
+In contrast, in depression, these thoughts are triggered by underlying themes of worthlessness, hopelessness, feeling that one is undeserving of life, or the inability to cope with the pain of depression.

 If an individual has suffered a recent loss and they are not sure if their grief has evolved into depression, then using the above distinguishing pointers would be helpful.
-However, be mindful that depression can still occur in context of bereavement.
-The Diagnostic and Statistical Manual of Mental Disorders ā€“ fourth edition, text revision (DSM-IV TR) excluded depressive symptoms occurring up to a couple of months after a loss as being a sign of a major depressive episode (American Psychiatric Association, 2000).
-However, depression arising after a loss of a loved one is no different compared to that arising due to a job loss or recent divorce or ā€œout of the blueā€ (Pies, 2014).
+However, be mindful that depression can still occur in the context of bereavement.
+The Diagnostic and Statistical Manual of Mental Disorders – fourth edition, text revision (DSM-IV TR) excluded depressive symptoms occurring up to a couple of months after a loss as being a sign of a major depressive episode (American Psychiatric Association, 2000).
+However, depression arising after a loss of a loved one is no different compared to that occurring due to a job loss, recent divorce, or “out of the blue” (Pies, 2014).
 Moreover, not diagnosing depression during grief can potentially divest such people from getting timely help; professionals may defer treatment until symptoms persist or become more severe.
-In tandem with these observations, the DSM-5 doesnā€™t consider bereavement as an exclusion for diagnosing depression.
+In tandem with these observations, the DSM-5 doesn’t consider bereavement as an exclusion for diagnosing depression.

 To learn more about evidence-based self-management techniques that are proven to work for depression, check out Dr. Duggal's Author Page.